PETA Calls Assassin's Creed 4 Whaling A Disgrace

 This isn't the first time that PETA has gone after the video game industry.
 In fact, the group is becoming notoriously famous for attacking the silliest detail in a game.
 In 2009, PETA urged members to log in to World of Warcraft to wage battle against seal hunters in Howling Fjord, where Horde players were clubbing baby seals to death in the game.

-In 2011, PETA also launched an outcry over the Tanooki suit in Mario, claiming that because Tanukis are a real-life raccoon dog that are often beaten and skinned alive for their fur.
+In 2011, PETA also launched an outcry over the Tanooki suit in Mario, because Tanukis are a real-life raccoon dog that are often beaten and skinned alive for their fur.

 And, then PETA attacked the Call of Duty franchise for allowing the killing of dogs in their games.